Terms and Conditions of Service for Brackendale Tree Care Limited

 • We recommend that customers who are shielding stay indoors while work is completed.

-• Staff are not to shake hands with each other or customers.
+• Staff are not to shake hands with customers.

-• Staff will eat their lunch either outside or alone in a company vehicle.
+• Staff will eat their lunch either outside or in a company vehicle.

 • Workplaces and vehicles should be cleaned more frequently.
 In particular vehicle door handles and steering wheels.